 Scale-Craft Scale Model Trains was founded in 1933 by Elliott Donnelley when he acquired American Model Engineers,

 the famous printers.
 He was born in 1903 and grew up in Lake Forest, Il.
 Donnelley lived there

 his entire life, until his passing in 1975.
-He had a life-long enthusiasm for trains, which included being active in preserving Shay
+He had a life-long enthusiasm for trains, which included being active

-locomotives at railroad museums such as the Illinois Railroad Museum.
+Museum in Indiana.
 He also was active in live steam large-scale model railroading, and for two decades led a

 regular live steam "club" on his estate off Waukegan Road in Lake Forest.